What Trump’s historic victory says about America

 Mr. Cook praises Ms. Harris’ performance as a candidate – “better than many expected, and her campaign was very competent” – but notes it wasn’t enough.
 And he blames the Biden administration for overreaching in its agenda after winning the 2020 election only narrowly.

-The Trump victory “was a massive repudiation of the Biden-Harris four years in general and [specifically] their economic and border policies,” Mr. Cook says.
+The Trump victory “was a massive repudiation of the Biden-Harris four years in general and [specifically] their economic and border policies,” says Mr. Cook, founder of the nonpartisan Cook Political Report.

 During the Biden presidency, inflation averaged 5.2% year-over-year, versus 1.9% under Mr. Trump.
-On the Southern border, Mr. Biden saw illegal crossings soar during his first three years in office, far higher than in the decade before he took office.
+On the southern border, President Joe Biden saw illegal crossings soar during his first three years in office, far higher than in the decade before he took office.

 “You cannot overstimulate the economy, creating inflation levels that had been pretty dormant for over 30 years, and not have a massive backlash,” Mr. Cook adds.
 “You cannot ignore the border for three years, only settling down to address it in your last year, and not face massive backlash.”

 This analysis suggests that a different Democratic nominee might not have fared much better this cycle.
-Still, the “what if’s” of the Democratic effort are flying thick and fast.
+Still, the what ifs of the Democratic effort are flying thick and fast.

-First up for recriminations may be President Joe Biden.
+First up for recriminations may be President Biden.
 What if the octogenarian had stuck to his original suggestion that he’d be a “bridge” president – i.e., a one-termer – and announced he wouldn’t run for a second term early last year, allowing for a proper primary competition among the next generation of Democratic leaders?

 Instead, his initial decision to run for a second term, only to be pushed out of the race by fellow Democrats less than four months before Election Day, left the party scrambling.
 Ms. Harris, the nominee by default, had little time to introduce herself to voters and establish an identity apart from the Biden brand.